HASHTECHVENTURES/excel-translator/README.md

 - Check statistics and quality metrics
 - Analyze translation quality with detailed reports (Hindi only)
 - Download the translated Excel file

+### 🎯 Customizing Translation Prompts

+The application includes a powerful prompt editing system that allows you to customize how the AI translates your content:

+#### Accessing the Prompt Editor
+1. Click the "Customize Prompts" button in the settings step
+2. Choose from existing templates or create a new one
+3. Edit the system prompt (AI instructions) and user prompt (translation request)

+#### How Changes Are Reflected
+- **Immediate Application**: When you save or apply a template, it's immediately active
+- **Visual Indicators**: The interface shows when a custom prompt is active
+- **Real-time Preview**: See exactly how your prompt will be used
+- **Template Testing**: Test your prompts before using them in production

+#### Prompt Components
+- **System Prompt**: Instructions to the AI about translation style, rules, and quality standards
+- **User Prompt**: The actual request sent to the AI with your text to translate
+- **Template Variables**: Use `{texts}` placeholder in user prompts for dynamic text insertion

+#### Best Practices
+- Keep system prompts focused on translation rules and style
+- Use user prompts to specify the exact format you want
+- Test templates with small samples before full translation
+- Monitor the character count to avoid performance issues

 ## API Configuration